-Pros and cons to using a home equity loan to buy a car
+Pros and cons of using a home equity loan to buy a car

 Most car loans are for a set duration of three to seven years, but a home equity loan typically gives you a longer period to repay, generally between 10 and 15 years and sometimes longer.
 With a home equity loan, you can also typically pay the loan off early, which is not the case with many auto loans.

 Lower interest payments